 Gun grabbers such as the ponytail man waste no time in using recent news of mass shootings as propaganda to fit their preconceived agenda of taking people's guns.
-They justify using news of murders for political gain by saying that "if this particular gun control law were in place, fewer or no people would have died," and then they act as though those people who would oppose such laws somehow endorse the murders.
-So, if gun grabbers are going to throw the first punch, pro-gun people have a right to respond.
+They justify exploiting news of murders for political gain by saying that "if this particular gun control law were in place, fewer or no people would have died," and then they act as though those people who would oppose such laws somehow endorse the murders.
+If gun grabbers are going to throw the first punch, pro-gun people have a right to respond.

 First of all, the gun grabbers are selling snake oil.
 They do not know for sure that the laws they propose would prevent murders.
 If clip sizes are reduced, then a killer could bring additional clips.
 If quotas are put on clips, a killer could bring an additional weapon.
 Economics tells us that there are substitute goods that can be used in place of goods to fulfill the same purpose, so even if all guns are successfully banned, alternative weapons and methods of killing would be sought by killers.
 If a killer wants to kill a certain number of people, he can find ways to circumvent bans.

 It'd be one thing to introduce statistics on gun deaths in the US and and to estimate how many lives a proposed law might save.
 But in that case, the law would be somewhat testable, and if it failed to reduce deaths, then the gun grabber would look bad.
 To escape potential statistical scrutiny, gun grabbers opt to play on people's emotions by using news events of mass shootings or shootings involving famous people.
 You get the idea from these media propagandists that ordinary people who are shot individually elicit no need for anti-gun laws, as if their deaths are less important.
 Indeed, they are less important to the gun grabber, because they are not as useful in drumming up support for anti-gun legislation.